For a PDF version of this guide click here

 Amendment 73 (formerly Prop 93): NO (Not just NO, but HELL NO!)

 Purpose: To increase income tax rates on Coloradans earning over $150,000 (whether as individuals or married filing jointly) from 4.63% to a maximum rate of 8.25%, ostensibly to support a new "Quality Public Education Fund" and to fund specified minimum expenditures on a per-pupil basis, and for specific programs such as full-day kindergarten, preschool, gifted & talented, and English language proficiency.
-There would be a very small drop in the residential property tax rate (from 7.2% to 7%), a drop in the commercial property tax rate (from 29% to 24%) and an increase in the corporate income tax rate from 4.63% to 6%.
+The measure's proponents argue that it will drop the property tax rate from 7.2% to 7%, but that ignores the fact that the current rate will (under current law) drop below 7% in 2019 due to the Gallagher Amendment, so this is actually a hike in residential property taxes.
+There would a drop in the commercial property tax rate (from 29% to 24%) and an increase in the corporate income tax rate from 4.63% to 6%.
 Proponents claim the measure would raise $1.6 billion annually (which, of course, means that's $1.6 billion less that we keep of our own earnings.)

 This is tied with Proposition 112 as being the worst measure on the 2018 ballot in Colorado.
 I believe it will lose by something close to the 2-to-1 margin that the last two "for the children" tax hikes lost by, but don't take any chances; make sure you vote NO on 73.
 Twice if you can.